 - Researching and planning celebration of life events, tributes and memorials

-- Non-medical, emotional support and guidance
+- Providing non-medical, emotional support and guidance

 I am here to support you by:

-- Being empathetic and listening with understanding and compassion
+- Listening with empathy, understanding, and compassion

 and the truth is you will miss them because they are missing from you. the piece that once fit so perfectly into your world. your life. your heart. they were nestled in. embedded. woven into your skin like a blanket. and perhaps we were asked to walk differently after they were gone because everything changes in that moment – everything. holding brokenness in one hand and light in the other. we will, no doubt, change our gait to compensate. so wile we are limping more profusely in grief, i hope too that we are loving more profusely. loss can teach us that. may it never be the reason that we close up our hearts.